spyder-ide/spyder/CONTRIBUTING.md

   $ python bootstrap.py
 ```

+**Important Note**: You need to restart Spyder after any change you do to its
+source code.
+This is the only way to test your new code.

 ## Spyder Branches

 When you start to work on a new pull request (PR), you need to be sure that your